 The applicant will be required to operate the vehicle through a series of traffic conditions.
 This phase will look at the client's ability to operate to a high standard through low, medium and high traffic situations.
-In addition, the candidate will be given two attempts to successfully perform a parallel park, uphill park and downhill park.

 3. Perform a comprehensive Commentary Drive (Hazard Awareness and Management)